 - It’s really enjoyable and lots of dogs absolutely love it.

 Agility requires quite a lot of equipment.
-You can buy agility equipment to use at home if you have the space.
+You can buy agility equipment to use at home if you have space.
 However, a lot of people go to an agility club where there is a big course laid out.
 An agility course is normally made up of between 17 and 20 pieces of equipment.
-Including, jumps, tunnels, weaves, a frame, dog walk, see-saw, tyre, wall, long jump and spread jump.
+Including, jumps, tunnels, weaves, a frame, dog walk, see-saw, tire, wall, long jump and spread jump.

-Contact equipment (a frame, dog walk and see-saw) have a section at the bottom of the equipment that the dog must touch before they jump off.
+Contact equipment (a frame, dog walk, and see-saw) have a section at the bottom of the equipment that the dog must touch before they jump off.
 If a dog fails to touch the contact they are given 5 faults.
 Weaves are a set or six or twelve poles that the dogs must weave in and out of.
-They must always enter on the right hand side of the first pole.
+They must always enter on the right-hand side of the first pole.

 Agility competitions and scoring